semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

 # Using Docker Compose in CI

-Semaphore makes it easy to run Docker Compose to build and test multi-container applications.
+Semaphore makes it easy to use Docker Compose to build and test multi-container applications.